-A restricted environment escape vulnerability exists in the "kiosk mode" function of Capsule Technologies SmartLinx Neuron 2 medical information collection devices running version 6.9.1.
+A restricted environment escape vulnerability exists in the “kiosk mode” function of Capsule Technologies SmartLinx Neuron 2 medical information collection devices running versions 9.0.3 or lower.
 A specific series of keyboard inputs can escape the restricted environment, resulting in full administrator access to the underlying operating system.
 An attacker can connect to the device via USB port with a keyboard or other HID device to trigger this vulnerability.

 7.6 - CVSS:3.0/AV:P/AC:L/PR:N/UI:N/S:C/C:H/I:H/A:H

 CWE-693: Protection Mechanism Failure

 The Capsule Technologies SmartLinx Neuron 2 is a “bedside mobile clinical computer that enables the automatic collection of vital signs data.
 It features local data storage, and connects to the hospital network” and “is the core hardware component of Capsule™ medical device information system, according to the manufacturer.